art-institute-of-chicago/gauguin-microsite/source/_blocks/header.md

 dates:
   start: "June 25"
   end: "Sept 10"
-subHeader: "Member Preview: June 23–24"
+subHeader: "Members are invited to preview the exhibition from June 22nd through June 24th"
 ---